 The closest guy to groom in these scenarios would be the last defense before the groom himself in getting to the bride, so necessary skills of this dude weren’t the ability to give a good toast, organize the bachelor party or hold his drinks well.
 Instead, back then, it was all about physical strength, swordsmanship and the ability to fend off an angry mob.
 Thus, he was the “Best Man.”
 Best at defending, killing, fighting, etc.

 Eventually the kidnapping turned into ritual, and part of the reliving of the “good ole days” was for the groom to take the bride into hiding for 30 days after the wedding.
 Each day in hiding, a trusted associate or family member would bring the bride and groom some honey wine.
 After 30 days — or the full phase of a moon — they would have drunk a “honeymoon.”
 I guess after drinking honey wine for 30 days, it was safe to come home.

 Sometimes, in addition to fending off would-be kidnappers, the other enemy was often evil spirits.
 Bridesmaids back in ancient Rome dressed identical to brides to basically act as decoys.
 That way, if the evil spirits wanted to pick off the bride, they would get confused and maybe get bride’s old high school BFF instead.
 Evil spirits also hated certain colors, so a hated color was chosen and wore by all.

-Later, when Queen Victoria made the white wedding dress “a thing” in 1840 as a result of her own wedding, the bride wore white and the bridesmaid still wore other colors.
-So, THIS is why bridesmaids tend to wear hideous colors, not at all because the bride wants to look better than the other women at her own wedding! 🙂
+Later, when Queen Victoria made the white wedding dress a thing in 1840 as a result of her own wedding, the bride wore white and the bridesmaid still wore other colors.
+So, THIS is why bridesmaids tend to wear hideous colors, not at all because (as some falsely claim) the bride wants to look better than the other women at her own wedding.